fconstancias/metabaRpipe/README.md

 * The information to access the C18 bioinformatic workstation can be found here: `p/Documentation/ILLUMINA_Sequencing/16S-bioinformatic-pipeline/FBT_bioinfo_pipeline.pdf` on `slide 16`.

-* Create a directory were you are going to place the raw sequencing data and generate the outputs under `/Users/localadmin/WORKSHOP`.
+* Create a directory where you are going to place the raw sequencing data and generate the outputs under `/Users/localadmin/WORKSHOP`.
 You could do that using Mac Finder or from the terminal..

 * Organise the raw sequencing files in **Miseq-run-specific** **sub-directories**  as explained in the **Raw data structure** section above.
 It should look like `/Users/localadmin/WORKSHOP/My_dir/My_analysis/raw/my_run_1/` and if you are analysing more than 1 run you would other sub-directories, e.g., `/Users/localadmin/WORKSHOP/My_dir/My_analysis/raw/my_run_2/`